miller1ph/My-Portfolio/README.md

              - Capital is preserved
              - Steady Income stream
-             - Sufficiant liquidity for emergencies for the whole duration of the Investment Horizon.
+             - Sufficient liquidity for emergencies for the whole duration of the Investment Horizon.

 2. With reference to the above information and consultation with stakeholders, the following were discussed: